Beyond Memorization: Assessing Semantic Generalization in Large Language Models Using Phrasal Constructions: Experiment 2: NLI for Distinguishing Syntactically-Identical Cxns

 \subsection{Dataset}

-In the previous section, we show that GPT-4o and GPT-3.5 perform impressively on an NLI task that specifically targets constructional semantics.
-Many of these constructions are common to the English language, and the templates we generate target aspects of meaning that are highly salient for the construction.
-However, we wish to test LLM generalization of constructional knowledge even in settings with unexpected uses of the construction.
-In order to do this, we develop a more challenging and NLI dataset (CxNLI-challenge).
-For 5 of our 8 Cxns, we introduce more challenging examples, which share a surface syntax with our Cxns, but convey a different meaning.
-To demonstrate this, consider the following two examples:
+In Exp.
+1, we show that the models perform impressively on an NLI task that specifically targets constructional semantics.
+The Cxns tested are common to the English language, and the templates we generate target aspects of meaning that are highly salient for the Cxn.
+In Exp.
+2, we test whether models can generalize the appropriate constructional semantics for syntactically identical phrasal Cxns that should be ascribed distinct semantics.
+This enables us to determine if models have a robust capability to attribute and understand constructional semantics, or if this capability might be limited to the more entrenched phrasal Cxns of the language that were tested in Exp.
+1.

+Thus, for the 5 argument structure Cxns of our 8 Cxns, we add test instances which share a surface syntax with our Cxns, but convey a different meaning.\footnote{We test 5 of 8 Cxns from Exp.
+1 because 3 Cxns lack syntactically identical counterparts with distinct meanings.} Table~\ref{tab:cxnli_parallels} provides examples of the original Cxns used in Exp.
+1 and parallel, syntactically identical Cxns tested in Exp.
+2. Consider the following:

 \ex.
 He hammered the metal flat. \textit{(resultative)}

 \ex.
 I bought the apples fresh. \textit{(depictive)}